sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 programs resolved using the Ivy dependency manager. sbt uses this as the deployment mechanism, but it can be used for other purposes.

-See [n8han/conscript][conscriptrepo] and [Launcher][Sbt-Launcher] for more details.
+See [foundweekends/conscript][conscriptrepo] and [Launcher][Sbt-Launcher] for more details.

 #### Client/Server (tbd)

-Currently developed in [sbt/sbt-remote-control](https://github.com/sbt/sbt-remote-control). sbt Server provides a JSON-based API wrapping functionality of the commandline experience.
+Currently developed in [sbt/sbt-remote-control](https://github.com/sbt/sbt-remote-control). sbt Server provides a JSON-based API wrapping functionality of the command line experience.

-One of the clients will be the "terminal client", which subsumes the commandline sbt shell.
+One of the clients will be the "terminal client", which subsumes the command line sbt shell.
-Other clients that are planned are integration with the IDEs.
+Other clients that are planned are IDE integrations.

 #### Website ([sbt/website][websiterepo])